A look at your firm’s digital growth journey. (Last Updated August 8, 2023)

 - How will you measure success?

-There is a temptation to diminish the importance of digital, but it isn’t going anywhere.
+There is an industry temptation to diminish the importance of digital, but time has proven that it isn’t going anywhere.
 Because of this, we diagnose firms that have a problem with digital as firms that have a problem with culture.
-Digital culture is the norm in firms of the future, which makes sense, because before you can change anyone’s behavior, you have to change their mindset.
+Digital culture is a norm and a common denominator in firms of the future, which makes sense, because before you can change anyone’s behavior, you have to change their mindset.

 Building a Digital Culture